 The Texas Timex

 Texas native Lyndon B. Johnson served as the 36th president of the United States from 1963 to 1969.
-In Rolex collecting communities he also known as the first U.S. President to wear the Rolex Day-Date watch publicly and it is presumed that he is the reason that the watch picked up the “Rolex President” nickname.
+In Rolex collecting communities he is also known as the first U.S. President to wear the Rolex Day-Date watch publicly and it is presumed that he is the reason that the watch picked up the “Rolex President” nickname.
 In fact, Rolex published an advertisement in 1966 proclaiming that the Day-Date was “The President’s Watch,” no doubt alluding to President LBJ’s timepiece choice.

 Fellow Texans became so enamored with the solid 18k yellow gold Rolex status watch that local jewelers couldn’t keep up with demand and waitlists for the Day-Date began forming.
 Oil-producing Texas was flush with cash and the state’s mantra of “Everything’s Bigger in Texas” was just the right environment Rolex’s flashiest watch to become the must-have timepiece.